copyme/copyme.github.io/_pages/about.md

   - /about.html
 ---

-Currently, I am affiliated with the Technion - Israel Institute of Technology.
-My Ph.D. dissertation—which I prepared under the supervision of
+Currently, I am affiliated with the Technion - Israel Institute of Technology where I work on problems related to geometry processing.
+My post-doctoral advisor is [Mirela Ben-Chen](https://mirela.net.technion.ac.il/).
-[Yukiko Kenmochi](http://igm.univ-mlv.fr/~kenmochi/) and [Pascal Romon](http://perso-math.univ-mlv.fr/users/romon.pascal/)—was a study of rigid motions on discrete spaces.
+My Ph.D. dissertation—which I prepared under the supervision of [Yukiko Kenmochi](http://igm.univ-mlv.fr/~kenmochi/) and [Pascal Romon](http://perso-math.univ-mlv.fr/users/romon.pascal/)—was a study of rigid motions on discrete spaces.